jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 uart.write(l)
 ```

-5. Then you can see the phenomenon that correspond to the input.
+* Then you can observe the phenomenon that corresponds to the input.

 According to the code in `led_ctl.v`,